melanieuhrich/Tech-Blog/README.md

 When finished, the user is able to logout.

+To login and view the functionality, please use the following criteria:
+    Username: metl@test.com
+    Password: password123!

 ## Contact

 If you wish to contact me you can reach me at melanieuhrich13@gmail.com.